UNAR Holiday Hours

 Where do I test to become certified?

 There are multiple testing sites across Utah.
-Once you have paid your testing fees you will be able to schedule your testing appointments through your TMU account.
-The scheduling feature will show you all available dates and times that are currently available.
-These dates can change frequently as students schedule out of testing events and testing sites add new events.
+Once you have paid your testing fees through your TMU account, you will be able to schedule your testing appointments.
+The scheduling feature will show you all available dates and times that are currently available at each testing site.

 Training Programs in Utah